Nozbe/NoOffice.org/_book/meetings.md

 - As a meeting organizer you've got this unique opportunity to delegate responsibility to the group and be off the hook for making an incorrect decision.
 It works every time - don't know what to decide?
 Organize a meeting!
 - Meetings are a solution to all common team problems.
 No ideas?
 No direction?
 No strategy?
 Let's organize a brainstorming session!
 Additionally this is so good for team spirit, right?

-And on top of that, organizing a meeting is so easy - just check out team calendar, and whenever there's an empty space, fill it with a meeting.
-Make sure to invite everyone you can!
+And on top of that, make sure to invite everyone you can!
 Don't forget anyone, or they'll feel offended!
 After all, the more the merrier, right?

 Nope.